Christian Rasmussen (footballer): Loan to FC Nordsjælland

 On 1 September 2023, Rasmussen returned to his first club FC Nordsjælland on a season-long loan for the 2023–24 season, with the Danish club securing an option to buy.
 While he did not score in 21 league appearances, Rasmussen was prolific in cup competitions, scoring 3 goals in 4 Danish Cup matches and 3 goals in 7 UEFA Europa Conference League appearances.
 At the end of the season, Nordsjælland did not exercise their option to buy, and Rasmussen returned to Ajax.

 Return to Ajax

 For the 2024–25 season, Rasmussen became part of the first-team squad under new manager Francesco Farioli, primarily used as a rotation player and substitute, often on the wing.
 He scored his first Eredivisie goal for Ajax during this season.
 He also scored his first UEFA Europa League goal in an away match against Slavia Prague on 3 October 2024.
 By mid-February 2025, he had made 20 appearances and scored 2 goals across all competitions for Ajax.

 Fortuna Düsseldorf

 On 9 July 2025, Rasmussen signed with German club Fortuna Düsseldorf.

+VfL Bochum

+On 8 July 2026, Rasmussen moved to VfL Bochum in 2.
+Bundesliga on a four-year deal.